 Revised plans were submitted in August 2017 (16/508709/FULL).
 While these show a path linking the promenade to Belvedere Road, the plans are in danger of creating a cul de sac instead of a continuous Creekside path.
 The Group has submitted additional comments.

 East Kent Recycling at Oare – the Group is concerned that the proposed expansion of East Kent Recycling’s activities at Oare, with the accompanying increase in vehicle movements, will cause added danger to pedestrians using the access road, which is due to become part of the England Coast Path.
-The Group has made representations to Natural England about this matter and will be considering the planning application when it is submitted.
+The Group has made representations to Natural England about this matter and has also commented on the planning application, arguing that a proper footpath must be provided if the planning application is to be approved.

 The Group was very sad to learn of the death of Dave White, a mainstay of the Brents community and a founder member of the Group.
 Dave played a large part, with Andrew Osborne, in securing Crab Island as a Town Green and also gave persuasive evidence to the Faversham Reach public inquiry in 2014 about the history and use of the obstructed footpath there.
 The Group would like to express its condolences to Dave’s family and friends.

 Here is the address which Andrew Osborne gave at Dave’s funeral: Dave White – address by Andrew Osborne